 - If you’re interested in getting better photos when you travel, take a look at my online photography course, where I’ll teach you everything you need to know about getting better photos – whatever camera you have!

-And that’s it for our guide to visiting Bristol for two days!
+And that’s it for our suggestions for the best things to do in Bristol over 2 days!
 Have you ever visited Bristol?
 Do you have anything you’d add to the above?
 Just let us know in the comments below!

 So you know: For some of the attractions we visited in Bristol, Visit Bristol provided us with complimentary entry.
 We covered our own accommodation, transport, meals, and other expenses.